nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-FitBook is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, FitBook can get your contact management tasks done faster than traditional GUI apps.
+FitBook is a **desktop app for managing clients, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you are a fitness trainer that prefers typing over mouse interactions, FitBook is the perfect application for you to manage your clients!

 * Table of Contents
 {:toc}